 It is not uncommon to see a child that is very intelligent who also has a problem with reading.
 Dyslexia is not about thinking or cognitive skills but language skills.
 Many students with dyslexia are able to compensate for their reading weaknesses by using higher level thinking and reasoning.
 For many students dyslexia isn't identified until they are a little bit older.
 By that point, many of the teachers working with students in perhaps third or fourth grade are no longer equipped to teach reading.
 This is when students find themselves in a difficult situation.
 One of the best ways that we can help students is by having early identification programs.
 There are many ways that we can tell if a student has dyslexia or not as early as kindergarten.

-Read more about Dyslexia and Resilience in Adults: A Psychologist’s Perspective
+Here is an article Dr. Chase wrote about Dyslexia and Resilience in Adults: A Psychologist’s Perspective